Updated June 2, 2021 Let's talk about the plan.

 Covid Management in the Bubble

 Isolation, testing, care and clearing of anyone with Covid-related symptoms.
+A single-case or outbreak management and camp safety plan that's created with Public Health.

-More Detail.
+The Plan in More Detail.
 Let’s dig in a little deeper on these topics.

 If school or another youth program or family event is planned in these days leading up to a test, the family and the camp will assess together how to maintain needed practices and increasing isolation of the camper leading to test day.
+The school's measures will likely be adequate within our plan.
+A vacation youth program may be as well.
+Imagine, though, that planning for a large family reunion or for multi-household parties might need a rethink.
+At this stage, all Pathfinder families are making choices for each other's sake, too.

 Testing and Travel To Camp